Northwestern Technological Institute

-The Technological Institute, more commonly known as "Tech", is a landmark building at Northwestern University built from 1940 to 1942.

-It is the main building for students and faculty in the Robert R. McCormick School of Engineering and Applied Science.
-The school of engineering itself was called the Technological Institute before a major gift from the Robert R. McCormick Foundation gave it the present name.
+The Northwestern Technological Institute (commonly known as "Tech") is a landmark building at Northwestern University.
+Built from 1940 to 1942, it is the main building for students and faculty in the Northwestern University School of Engineering.
+The School of Engineering itself was called the Northwestern Technological Institute before a major gift from the Robert R. McCormick Foundation gave it the present name in 1989.

 History

 The construction of the building became possible after Walter Patton Murphy, a wealthy inventor of railroad equipment, donated $6.735 million on March 20, 1939.

 Murphy wanted the Institute to offer a new kind of “cooperative education” model for engineering, with academic courses and practical application in industrial settings closely integrated.

 Construction

 To make room for the new building, the Phi Kappa Psi fraternity house and the Dearborn Observatory were moved, and the original Patten Gymnasium was demolished.
 Ground was broken for the new building on April 1, 1940 and the building was dedicated on June 15–16, 1942.
 The building was designed by the architectural firm of Holabird & Root in the shape of two letter E's, placed back to back and joined by a central structure.
 Each of the six departments at the time occupied one wing.
 When it was built it was the largest building on Northwestern's Evanston campus.
 After the construction of Tech was completed in December 1942, Northwestern received an additional bequest of $28 million from Murphy's estate to provide for an engineering school "second to none".